 Misalignment at any time during a diagnostic product development program can be devastating, in terms of project cost overruns and delayed time to market.
 Avoiding these pitfalls requires developing a shared vision of a successful project outcome, proactive risk management, leadership in decision making, and effective cross-team collaboration and communication practices.

-In this article, we share key considerations and best practices for establishing a communication framework for effective cross-team, cross-site and cross-time zone collaboration.
+In this article, we share key considerations and best practices for establishing a communication framework for effective cross-site and remote, cross-team and cross-time zone collaboration.

 Establish a communication framework

 A well-defined cross-team collaboration and communication framework is the foundation for a successful IVD product development program.
 Project start-up activities should include defining preferred communication and interaction styles and methods across the team, as well as collaboratively developing a plan for how to communicate throughout the project.

 Identify the lines of communication, the frequency of updates, cadence and type of meetings, responsibilities, ownership and decision makers.